 Please note that Ancestry is normally for use only in the library and cannot be accessed from home.
 But from now until May 31, it will available for in-home use by clicking here and selecting “Search,” “E-Sources,” and “Ancestry”

 Learning Express offers an extensive collection of helpful resources for the student and job seeker.
 It includes test prep for a wide range of tests, computer skills instruction, GED preparation, skills building, resume and cover letter assistance, resources in Spanish, and much more.

-Reference USA provides access to detailed information on more than 40 million U.S. businesses and over 100 million U.S. residents.
+Reference Solutions (formerly Reference USA) provides access to detailed information on more than 40 million U.S. businesses and over 100 million U.S. residents.
 ReferenceUSA also includes over 2 million job postings and internships, historical business information, and healthcare listings.
 Job seekers, businesses and researchers will find the database a valuable research tool.

 Philadelphia Inquirer by NewsBank lets you explore Philadelphia history through local news, events and people with The Philadelphia Inquirer Collection.
 Search current and archived issues with full-color newspaper pages, full-text articles and content only published online.
 Also available remotely 24/7 on any device.